CaoAssignments/cse8b-wi20-pa7-starter/writeup.md

 |awesome|[4,1]|
 |fantastic|[3,1]|

-The word 'jungle' appears two times and the corresponding ratings are added up (4+3=7) to give the total rating and 2 is number of the times the word appears in all of the reviews combined.
+The word 'jungle' appears two times and the corresponding ratings are added up (4+3=7) to give the total rating and 2 is the number of the times the word appears in all of the reviews combined.

-#### - `private<String> set`
+#### - `private HashSet<String> stopWords`

 This will be the hashset that stores all of the stopwords read from the `stopwords.txt` file.